Family Meals Focus

 Eating competence achieves health betterment and nutritional improvement

-This is not to say that is setting aside “dieting” you are throwing away the goal of health betterment and nutritional improvement.
-Studies show that adults who are eating competent have better nutritional profiles, lower BMIs and better blood lipids.3,4 They are also emotionally and socially healthier.
+This is not to say that in setting aside “dieting” you are throwing away the goal of health betterment and nutritional improvement.
+Studies show that adults who are eating competent have better nutritional profiles, lower BMIs, and better blood lipids.
+They even eat more fruits and vegetables.3,4 They are also emotionally and socially healthier.
 To find out if the same is true for the adolescents in your treatment center, set your eating competence intervention up as a research trial with ecSI-2.0. weights, blood pressures, and lab tests before and after.
 (Make application for Human Subjects Review approval so you can publish your data.)
 Expect that blood pressures and lipids will improve with feeding structure.
 Then let yourself learn.
 We all learn from our patients.

 4. Lohse B, Psota T, Estruch R, et al. Eating competence of elderly Spanish adults is associated with a healthy diet and a favorable cardiovascular disease risk profile.
 J Nutr.
 Jul 2010;140(7):1322-1327.